2014 Guamanian legislative election

-Legislative election also known as Senatorial election for the Legislature of Guam took place on November 4, 2014, coinciding with the 2014 United States elections and the Guam gubernatorial election.
+Elections for the Legislature of Guam took place on November 4, 2014, coinciding with the 2014 United States elections and the Guam gubernatorial election.
 All 15 seats in the Legislature of Guam were up for election.

 Candidates

-The fifteen candidates who win the most votes go on to the General election.
+The fifteen candidates who win the most votes go on to the general election.
 One incumbent seats and only senators is not seeking re-election was Ben Pangelinan to the 33rd Guam Legislature until he died in the office on July 8, 2014.